thanos-io/thanos/docs/proposals-accepted/202012-deletions-object-storage.md

   * **reason for deletion**
 * The entered details are processed by the CLI tool to create a tombstone file (unique for a request and irrespective of the presence of series), and the file is uploaded to the object storage making it accessible to all components.
 * **Filename optimization**: The filename is created from the hash of matchers, minTime and maxTime.
 This helps re-write an existing tombstone, whenever a same request is made in the future hence avoiding duplication of the same request.
 (NOTE: Requests which entail common deletions still creates different tombstones.)
 * Store Gateway masks the series on processing the global tombstone files from the object storage.
-At chunk level, whenever there's a match with the data corresponding to atleast one of the tombstones, we skip the chunk, potentially resulting in the masking of chunk.
+At chunk level, whenever there's a match with the data corresponding to at least one of the tombstones, we skip the chunk, potentially resulting in the masking of chunk.

 ## Considerations